University of Glasgow

 Candidates invited for interview are offered the opportunity to meet remotely with two current trainees ahead of the interview.
 This allows candidates to ask questions and test technology.

-Role play: Candidates also take part in a structured role-play scenario.
-Candidates will be sent information and a meeting link ahead of the task.
-This will take place during late March/early April.
+Candidates also take part in a structured role-play scenario.
+Candidates will be sent information and an MSTeams meeting link ahead of the task.
+This will take place during the weeks preceding interview.
 The aim of the role-play is to enable the assessment of candidates' interpersonal and reflective skills.
 The role-play scenario depicts a work-based situation involving an interaction with a colleague with whom you have a professional relationship.
 The session is recorded and later assessed by a role play assessor panel.

-The role-play assessor panel consists of two trained role-play assessors normally including at least one clinical psychologist and one expert by experience.
+The role-play assessor panel consists of up to three trained role-play assessors normally including at least one clinical psychologist and one expert by experience.
 Role-plays are conducted with actors who are experienced in working with undergraduate and postgraduate students in the College of Medicine at the University of Glasgow.

 Candidates are informed by email, usually within 2 weeks of completion of the interview process.